missionpinball/mpf-docs/mechs/troughs/two_coil_multiple_switches.rst

 ball.
 If your configuration only has a single switch (like Gottlieb System 3 machines), then use :doc:`this guide <two_coil_one_switch>` instead.

-The following diagram shows the type of layout this guide is for:
+The following diagram shows the type of layout this guide is for: (This is a side view)

 .. image:: /mechs/images/two_coils_multiple_switches.png